CHUENGMINCHOU/eYSIP_2015_Attendance_System_using_Face_Recognition/README.md

 particular day can be found under the respective folders.
 There is also a detailed documentation for each level of the project.

+The final and verified project files and documentation can be found in Final_Project folder.